 Why do we need this research?

-Good bacteria in our gut helps us digest food and get nutrition throughout life.
+Good bacteria in our gut help us digest food and get nutrition throughout life.
 The type of bacteria in a baby’s gut also influences how its immune system develops.

 What’s happening in this project?

-Breastfeeding is known to help develop ‘friendly’ gut bacteria, as special sugars in breastmilk help the bacteria grow.
-In our PROMESA study, our researchers are testing whether a probiotic supplement containing these bacteria might help babies born by caesarean section.
+Breastfeeding is known to help develop ‘friendly’ gut bacteria, with special sugars in breastmilk helping the bacteria grow.
+In the PROMESA study, our researchers are testing whether a probiotic supplement in addition to breastfeeding might help babies born by caesarean section.

-Babies will be given this probiotic supplement for 28 days (or a placebo).
-The mothers will also be given specialist support to help them breastfeed for until the baby is weaned at six months.
-Our researchers will test stool samples from the babies to see if their gut contains the friendly bacteria that they need.
+In this study, babies are being given a probiotic supplement for 28 days (or a placebo) and mothers are receiving specialist support to help them breastfeed until their baby is weaned at six months.
+Our researchers are testing stool samples from the babies to see if their gut contains the friendly bacteria that they need.
 The babies will then have regular follow-up visits to assess their gut health until they are two years’ old.

-In a separate part of the study, our researchers will also assess what effect the probiotic supplement have on the babies’ immune systems.
+In a separate part of the study, our researchers are also assessing what effect the probiotic supplement has on the babies’ immune systems.

 What difference will this project make?

-This project will find out whether probiotic supplements for babies born by caesarean section helps them get the friendly gut bacteria they need, and what effect that has on their immune systems.
-Our researchers hope this will make sure these babies get the best possible start in life.
+This project will find out whether probiotic supplements can help babies born by caesarean section get the friendly gut bacteria they need and will investigate what effect this has on their immune systems.
+Our researchers hope this will give these babies the best possible start in life.